List of Important Days in June

 • On 7 December 1987, UNGA adopted a resolution to observe 26 June as the International Day against Drug Abuse and Illicit Trafficking.

-• This year, the day aims to improve the understanding of the world drug problem and how better knowledge will boost international cooperation in dealing with its impact on health, governance and society.
+• The day aims to improve the understanding of the world drug problem and how better knowledge will boost international cooperation in dealing with its impact on health, governance and society.

 • According to the latest World Drug Report, around 269 million people used drugs worldwide in 2018, which is 30% more than in 2009.